MysteryPancake/Houdini-Fun/README.md

 <img src="./images/gaussian_splats/cops_gsplat_layers.png" width="500">

-As a bonus, since this bypasses Karma entirely, it renders in Karma CPU as well as Karma XPU!
+As a bonus since this bypasses Karma entirely, it renders in Karma CPU as well as Karma XPU!

 | Proxy mesh | Projected splats |
 | --- | --- |